 Teamwork: A Team That Works in the Hybrid Workplace

-LinkedIn’s Global Talent Trends 2022 report shows that of more than 500 C-level executives surveyed, 81% said they’re changing their workplace policies to offer greater flexibility.
+The Hybrid Workplace has become the talk of the town.
+According to LinkedIn’s Global Talent Trends 2022 report, 81% of C-level executives said they’re changing their workplace policies to offer greater flexibility.

 This blog post dives into why relationships are a big part of the working culture and 7 ways you can create team building moments virtually, in-person, and hybrid.

 [Related Article: Control in the Hybrid Workplace]